Haej990/MAFIA-GAME/README.md

    - This will be shown coding and the project itself.

 ## To Run
-We have put all the files needed (.cpp .h .txt and makefiles) in testfiles.
+We have put all the files needed (.cpp .h .txt and makefiles) in folder name 'testfiles' .
 Use make at the command line to compile ./playgame to run